benbenbenbenbenbenbenbenbenben/meraki-mv-rtsp-raspberrypi/README.md

 Stream Meraki MV Camera video on a Raspberry Pi.
 This uses the opensource IP monitoring solutuon: rpisurv https://github.com/SvenVD/rpisurv

-## Use Cases
+## Use Case
-You require low-latency streams that RTSP provides Require several monitors to be always on with multiple streams
+You require low-latency streams that RTSP provides or require several monitors to be always on with multiple streams.
 This simple deployment can enable you to have a Raspberry Pi in the back of each TV.

 <p align="center">
   <img width="460" height="300" src="https://github.com/benbenbenbenbenbenbenbenbenben/meraki-mv-rtsp-raspberrypi/blob/master/preview.jpg?raw=true">